pytchlang/pytch-tutorials/chase/tutorial.md

 ### Making the bird appear

 The game will start when the player presses the green flag.
-As soon as that happens I want the bird to appear right in the middle of the stage.
+As soon as that happens I want the bird to move right to the middle of the stage.
 So I *def*ine a new bit of code that will run when when the green flag is clicked.
 I'm going to name this "start", but the name isn't really important, it's the hat block that controls when this